Mangrove-Web-Development/devdocs/gutenberg/media.md

 # Media
 Use the `MediaUploadCheck` and `MediaUpload` components for handling attached media in custom blocks.

+## Selecting Media
 `MediaUploadCheck` checks whether the logged in user has permission to upload media.
 If so, the component children are rendered.
 Otherwise, the `fallback` is rendered.
 This can be placed inside both the block component and/or within the InspectorControls.

-`MediaUpload` uses a `render` property instead of rendering its children.
+[MediaUpload](https://github.com/WordPress/gutenberg/blob/master/packages/block-editor/src/components/media-upload/README.md) uses a `render` property instead of rendering its children.
 This provides the `open` function, which opens the media library modal.
-Again you can use this anywhere in your block component - within or outside the `InspectorControls`.
+Again, you can use this anywhere in your block component - within or outside the `InspectorControls`.
+Make sure it's inside the `MediaUploadCheck` component, though.
 When the media is selected, `onSelect` will be called, passing an object with all the media details.
 I recommend you save just the ID of your media file as an attribute.
+Also, you probably only want to allow certain types of media.
+`allowedTypes` takes and array of acceptable mime types.

 ```jsx
 // src/example/index.js